quantiota/AI-Agent-Lab/docs/tasks/tasks.md

 ### Requirements:
 - Proficient in one or more of the technologies listed above
-- **Must have access to an Ubuntu local server with a fixed IP address and a domain name** for testing and deployment purposes.
 - Ability to work independently and deliver clean, well-documented code
 - Experience with API development and integration
 - Familiarity with Docker, DevOps practices, and modern web technologies